 The likelihood of contamination for this property has been classified as Moderate.
-This classification reflects Delta's subjective view of risk based on information it reviewed and is not a statement of fact.
 Based on the past long-term industrial use of this property as a Retail Display Manufacturer, Wallpaper Manufacturer and Liquid Carbonation Facility, as well as a documented Leaking Underground Storage Tank (LUST) in 1992, subsurface contamination is likely.
 In addition, while RTC used the site, it was considered a RCRA Small Quantity Generator of more than 100 kg or less of Ignitable Hazardous Waste.
 In addition to potential contamination, the site is adjacent to other suspected contaminated areas, including the Collateral Channel, and contamination could have migrated on-site.
 A formal Phase I environmental site assessment should be performed by a prospective purchaser/owner according to ASTM to afford liability protection.
 A Phase II environmental site assessment may also need to occur in accordance with ASTM, and if necessary, a risk-based cleanup through the Illinois Site Remediation Program may need to occur to ensure that contamination is addressed in such a way to protect the environment, the community, and potential users of the site from exposure.